Weald-Creative/Kairos-SDK-iOS/README.md

 ## How to do a Quick Demo
-If you just want to do a quick test run, open the **example project** that is included with the SDK and follow these steps:
+If you just want to do a quick test run, open the **example app project** that is included with the SDK and follow these steps:

 1. [Create your free developer account](https://developer.kairos.io/signup)
 2. Log into the Kairos Developer Dashboard
 3. Create an application and copy your **App Id** & **App Key**
 3. Paste them into the authentication method in AppDelegate.m
-4. Run the app on your device, and tap the test button
+4. Run the app on your **device**, and tap the test button (**Note:** At this time the example app only compiles for testing on the device)